How to Change Your WordPress Theme Without Breaking Your Site

-One of the next things to do before changing your theme is to check the loading time of your website.
+One of the next things to do before changing your theme is to check your website’s loading time.
 This makes it easy to compare your old theme speed with the new one.

-The speed of your WordPress site is an important factor for SEO and the browsing experience of your site visitors.
+Your WordPress site’s speed is an important factor for SEO and the browsing experience of your site visitors.
 Having a new theme that’s slower than your previous one could make your visitor’s experience worse, as well as your search rankings.

 3. Save Your Tracking Codes